The internship is a critical component of the Sport Management major. This 3 credit

 must be reviewed and/or completed:

-- Internship Registration Form - to be completed and signed by you
+- Internship Description & Registration Form - to be completed by you and signed by

-- Job Description - attached to and used to complete the Internship Description Form
+- Job Description - attached to and used to complete the Internship Description & Registration

 Approval deadlines will be discussed at the internship meeting - you must have your